pretix/pretix-docs/docs/guides/plugins/getyourguide.md

 There can only be one product per GetYourGuide ticket category for each one of your events.
 For each one of your pretix events, you can only either sell individual tickets or group tickets via GetYourGuide—not both.

-If you selected the booking mode or **"Group tickets"**, then you need to select the "Ticket Category" "Group".
+If you selected the booking mode **"Group tickets"**, then, under "Ticket Category", you need to select "Group".
 You can only offer one product through GetYourGuide for this event.
 You can use the fields "Minimal group size" and "Maximal group size" to place restrictions on the number of people for whom each ticket is valid.